thomas-hilaire/volumes_docker-compose_in_docker/README.md

  I have try to make a container dedicated to hold my config.

  I run it with my local config folder as a volume, then make my _docker-compose_ containers linked to it.
 But it's impossible as I can't use `volumes_from` against a `external_links` container.

+## Solution

+Make the `volumes` using an absolute path from the host:

+    $ ./runDockerComposeInDockerWithAbsolutePath.sh
+    Recreating want-config-container
+    Attaching to want-config-container
+    want-config-container | /config-absolute-from-host
+    want-config-container | /config-absolute-from-host/two
+    want-config-container | /config-absolute-from-host/two/file
+    want-config-container | /config-absolute-from-host/one
+    want-config-container | /config-absolute-from-host/one/file